puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/itunes.md

 ## Research!

 Now is the challenging part!
 We need to research what file we may want to parse!
-The most common types of files you will encouter are JSON, plist, and sqlite databases.
+The most common types of files you will encounter are JSON, plist, and sqlite databases.

 Lets look at the `GeolocationSites.plist` file.
 It looks interesting.
 Since its